ccousensdanvers/LEAPSpicker/README.md

 - `GET /picks` – HTML dashboard

 ## Configure
-Edit `src/config.ts` to change the universe, weights, and thresholds.
+Edit `src/config.ts` to change the fallback universe, number of top-volume symbols, weights, and thresholds.

 ## Notes
 - First-time runs will cache OHLCV in KV for 24h to respect Alpha Vantage limits.